agastyam/ElileKaggleP2/README.md

 - Stanford students randomized their examples and split them into train/dev/test sets.
 A better strategy would be to use sequences of data to account for the short-term, and how one days's weather affects the immediate next day (to a certain extent).
 - A long, short-term memory model could be built to consider this.

 Note: During the final few moments I ran into issues with my developing environment and setup.
-I'm unable to run or test anything currently, but as soon as I am able to I will push changes to this repository.
+I'm unable to run or test anything currently, but as soon as I am able to I will push changes and the updated rnn.py program to this repository.